This quickstart walks you through the process of using AutoML Tables web application to do the following steps:

 1for Training budget.

 Model training takes about two hours to complete.
-After the model is successfully trained, the Train tab shows high-level metrics for the model.
+After the model is successfully trained, the Models tab shows high-level metrics for the model.

 Select the Evaluate tab for a detailed view of the model evaluation metrics.